hulk-yin/fix-photo-date/README.md

 # fix-photo-date
-Check if file and exif dates differs on photos and optionally fix it.
+Check if file and exif dates differ on photos and optionally fix it.

+## Install

+    npm install

 ## Usage